daniel-miller/tekton/README.md

 This high-level class library implements application features required by Tek.API and Tek.UI projects.
 It is tightly coupled to the [PostgreSQL](https://www.postgresql.org) database platform, and depends directly on the schema of the tekton database hosted in PostgreSQL.
 The Service library:

-* Targets .NET Core 9.0 for maximum power and flexibility.
+* Targets .NET 9 (Core) for maximum power and flexibility.
 * Contain dependencies on third-party libraries.

 ## Tek.Terminal